 An analysis of the government's role in the economy.
 Topics include the economic rationale for government, expenditure analysis, and the allocative and distributive consequences of taxation.
 It is strongly recommended that students have one semester of statistics.
+Prerequisite: permission of the instructor.
 Preference given to ECON and ECMA majors.